Long-term mental health and wellness of South African children treated for multisystem inflammatory syndrome in children: An observational study

 Associate Professor and Paediatric Specialist, Desmond Tutu TB Centre, Department of Paediatrics and Child Health, Faculty of Medicine and Health Sciences, Stellenbosch University, Cape Town, South Africa.

-Prof. Helena Rabie, Department of Pediatrics and Child Health, Faculty of Medicine and Health Sciences Stellenbosch University and Tygerberg Academic Hospital, Cape Town, South Africa
+A Lachman, Child and Adolescent Psychiatric Inpatient Unit, Faculty of Medicine and Health Sciences and Tygerberg Academic Hospital, Stellenbosch University, Cape Town, South Africa

 Head of Clinical Unit, Child and Adolescent Psychiatry, Tygerberg Hospital, Department of Psychiatry, Faculty of Medicine and Health Sciences, Stellenbosch University, Cape Town, South Africa.